-First-year students are admitted directly to the B.S. program in Nursing in the fall semester only.
-Admission is competitive and requires a strong high school GPA.
-Beginning in fall 2014, students must begin at the campus to which they are admitted.
+The B.S. degree program is offered at Penn State Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton, as well as University Park.
+Students must begin and remain at the campus to which they are admitted.
 The general B.S. program is very sequential and takes four years to complete, regardless of the number of AP/IB credits.
 The Penn State application is available at the Undergraduate Admissions home page.

 The College of Nursing requires state and federal criminal background checks of all Nursing students prior to their sophomore year.
 A criminal record may restrict clinical site availability, delay progress in the program, and/or delay the licensing exam.
 Students may not sit for the NCLEX if they have a felony conviction within the past ten years.

 Beginning in fall 2015, current and previous Penn State students and those from other universities will be considered for the B.S. program at Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses.
 University Park will remain first-year admission only.

 Students interested in post-graduation opportunities in Nursing may apply to the Second Degree program in the fall of their senior year.
 See www.nursing.psu.edu/undergrad/seconddegree.html for prerequisite courses and more information.

 Beginning in fall 2015, transfer students will be considered for the B.S. program at Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses.
 University Park will remain first-year admission only.

 Applicants are invited to email firstname.lastname@example.org for further information.

 Requirements for Students Not Admitted Directly to the Major